K-M19/ButAa-Grow-A-Garden-Macro/README.md

 > Bitraven is designed to safeguard `.exe` and `.btrv` files.
 > It’s not malware — it’s just extremely private about what it does. 😉

-### Microsoft Windows Defender Team
+## 🛡️Microsoft Windows Defender Team
-I sincerely thank the **Microsoft Windows Defender Team** for allowing this macro to run safely on **Windows 10 and 11** systems.
+> I sincerely thank the **Microsoft Windows Defender Team** for allowing this macro to run safely on **Windows 10 and 11** systems.
-Thank you for your support — it is truly appreciated.
+> Thank you for your support — it is truly appreciated.
-(*Please make sure your Windows Defender is updated to the latest version to ensure this applies properly, if necessary.*)
+> (*Please make sure your Windows Defender is updated to the latest version to ensure this applies properly, if necessary.*)

 ## 📦 Download